• Skip to primary navigation

 • There are usually fewer sports and extracurricular activities in Charter Schools due to inadequate facilities and infrastructure.

-• Since charter schools operate on a contract basis, they are not very stable.
+• Since charter schools operate on a contract basis, they are unstable.
 Some have even shut down because of mismanagement.

 • Charter schools are largely criticized for not working with disabled students.